 GLEN ELLEN Selected Late Harvest 1985 88 $22 375ML Region: Sonoma Valley

 Personal Note: Mom found this at HEB for the very low price of six dollars in the clearance bin.
 She knew that I liked Eisweins so she bought two bottles.
 We drank it with some of her homemade strawberry pie after dinner one night in 2015.
 Superb!
 (The pie) I was surprised at the quality of the wine as well.
 It is made from the Silvaner grape which tends to be quite a bit lighter and less acidic than the Reisling Eisweins.
 Still, you can’t complain.
 Most Eisweins go for $50-$70 for a half bottle.
-She still has the other bottle left. (:
+I still have the other bottle left.
+Rating: 91

 KIONA White Riesling Late Harvest 1989 88 $15 375ML Region: Yakima Valley, Washington